Orcomp/Boxstarter/Readme.md

 #### Fan issue

 - Only use CPU graphics (disable NVIDIA GPU using the "NVIDIA Control panel" application)
+- I wonder whether not installing the NVIDIA driver would fix this permanently in the first place...

 **Other solutions:**

+Here are other solutions I found online while doing this research.
+I haven't tried them yet.
+(Haven't had to...)

 - Install "Dell Power Manager" from the windows store: Set to quiet